Contact Hypersurfaces in Uniruled Symplectic Manifolds Always Separate: The proof

-The above is not yet a contradiction since $u_{\tau_*}$ is a solution to a perturbed problem and not an actual $J$-holomorphic curve, but we can now argue as follows.
-Choosing a sequence $J'_j$ of generic domain-dependent almost complex structures that converge to~$J$ as $j \to \infty$, the above argument gives for each~$j$ a solution $u_j \in \mM_{0,k}^A(M,J'_j)$ admitting a lift to $\widetilde{M}$ that touches~$V_0$ but not the interior of~$M_1$.
-As $j \to \infty$, the sequence $u_j$ then has a subsequence converging to a nodal $J$-holomorphic sphere, and at least one component of this nodal curve lifts to a nontrivial $\widetilde{J}$-holomorphic sphere in $\widetilde{M}$ that touches $V_0$ tangentially from below.
-But $V_0$ is a $\widetilde{J}$-convex hypersurface, so this is a contradiction and thus concludes the proof.
+We now have a sequence of curves $u^k := u^k_{\tau_*^k} \in \mM_{0,m}^A(M,J^k)$ which admit lifts to $\widetilde{M}$ that touch~$V_0$ but not the interior of~$M_1$.
+This is not yet a contradiction, because the Cauchy-Riemann equation satisfied by each $u^k$ involves a domain-dependent almost complex structure.
+As $k \to \infty$, however, Gromov compactness gives a subsequence of $u^k$ converging to a nodal $J_1$-holomorphic sphere, and at least one component of this nodal curve lifts to a nontrivial $\widetilde{J}_1$-holomorphic sphere in $\widetilde{M}$ that touches $V_0$ tangentially from below.
+Since $V_0$ is a $\widetilde{J}_1$-convex hypersurface, this is a contradiction and thus concludes the proof.